OriginTrailClub/deepdive/partners/bsi-scan.md

 ---
 description: >-
-  BSI and SCAN are utilizing the OriginTrail protocol to ensure the integrity of security audits for some of the largest US importers.
+  BSI and SCAN are utilizing the OriginTrail protocol to ensure the integrity of security audits for some of the largest US importers
 ---

 # BSI - SCAN